Home Majors Drafting & Design Technology

-Drafting & Design Technology Degree
+Drafting & Design Technology

 Students study technical drawing, CAD software, 3D modeling, and design documentation used to create detailed plans for manufactured products, buildings, and infrastructure.
 Graduates typically pursue careers as CAD technicians, mechanical drafters, architectural drafters, and design engineers in manufacturing and construction firms.
 Proficiency in modern CAD and 3D modeling software makes these graduates immediately productive in the workplace.

-What Drafting & Design Technology Graduates Do
+What Drafting & Design Technology graduates do

 Your work brings ideas to life through precise digital models.
 As an architectural or civil drafter, you’ll translate an architect's vision into the detailed blueprints used to construct buildings and bridges.
 In a mechanical role, you’ll model intricate machinery parts to exact specifications, while as an electrical drafter, you might map out the complex wiring for new electronic devices.